lucasas/closeness-centrality/README.md

 curl -d "origin=4&destiny=2" http://localhost:8080/edges
 ```

-The response will be all customer sorted by `score`:
+The response will be all customers sorted by `score`:

 ```
 [